Climate change is mankind's greatest challenge and we must act together or else face the consequences.

 More importantly, it will help millions of people around the world who are, or will soon be, facing the dire consequences of climate change.

 Global warming is speeding up.
-Just released NASA data shows that February 2016 was the first month ever that global average temperatures passed the 1.5C
+The latest NASA data demonstrates that February 2016 was the first month ever that the global average temperature passed

 Mar 31, 16 02:46 PM